Happy Veteran’s Day to Our Veteran Owners

 • Remodel style: Traditional

-• Color: Antique white
+• Color: Mediterranean spray-no-wipe

 For more information about this project, please visit Kitchen Solvers of La Crosse’s Gallery page.

-• Project Location: Columbus, OH
+• Project Location: Verona, WI

 • Remodel type: Cabinet Refacing

-• Type of door style: Slab
+• Type of door style: Raised Panel

 • Remodel style: Transitional

-• Project Location: Indianapolis, IN
+• Project Location: Wheeler, WI

 • Remodel type: Cabinet Refacing

-• Type of door style: Spectrum
+• Type of door style: Mission

 • Remodel style: Modern